Chetana-Nikam/Case-Study-Shopping-Cart/README.md

 # Case-Study-Shopping-Cart
-Ecommerce application using spring boot and react js.
+ecommerce application using spring boot and react js.